 - Soap: Use a soap that is low in chemicals, dyes, and scents.
 I noticed that the Dawn soap I was using left my bottles smelling like soap.
 When I tried to smell breastmilk to see if it was still good, all I could smell was soap.
 I have since switched to Seventh Generation Unscented, which is also low in carcinogens and hormone disrupting chemicals according to its rating on EWG.

 - Avoid Things that Decrease Supply: Poor nutrition and dehydration will lower your supply.
 Caffeine and alcohol can lower your supply since it dehydrates you.
 The stress of everyday life can lower supply.
 Certain drugs (like allergy and cold meds) can dry up supply.
+Certain essential oils – like peppermint – can dry up supply and not be safe for nursing moms and babies.
 Also stay aware of whether or not you are dealing with situational depression, clinical depression, postpartum depression, anxiety, and/or Dysphoric Milk Ejection Reflex (D-MER).
 Counseling can help with these things, and medication can help, too.
 Zoloft is often prescribed because it is seen as among the safest for pregnancy and breastfeeding.
 (Note: Zoloft does not treat D-MER.)

 - Have an Emergency Formula Supply: It is very stressful when you worry about whether or not you can keep up your supply.
 Get ahead of this worry by keeping some formula in the house.
 You may never have to use it, but the backup plan provides peace of mind.
 You may want to have a few different brands and a few different kinds.
 (For instance, my baby refuses any powder formula and will only accept the liquid ready-serve.
-She also has a dairy sensitivity, so we had to find a soy-based formula.
-I didn’t have any of this in the house, which made for a very stressful day when I ran out of breastmilk.)
+She also has food allergies, so we have to use a non-dairy, non-soy formula.
+I didn’t have any of this in the house, which made for a very stressful day when I ran out of breastmilk.
+Thankfully, I have only needed it two or three times.)

 - Don’t Waste Milk: Follow milk safe storage instructions.
 My hospital taught the “Rule of Five” – 5 hours at room temperature, 5 days in the fridge, and 5 months in the freezer (longer if in a deep freezer).
 Other resources have said room temperature is okay up to 8 hours.
 Personally, I don’t go past 6 hours.
 Label each bottle or bag with the date and time you started pumping.
 (I use a strip of painter’s tape to write on and stick to my Medela bottles.)